PDA

 Demand avoidance exists on a spectrum (and you might recognise it in yourself)

-What I'm saying is this: whether your child has a clinical diagnosis or not, there's a bit of demand avoidance in all of us somewhere, and you are not going to harm your child by trying these strategies.
+Research supports this.
+Demand avoidance is increasingly understood as a dimension, something that exists across people and contexts to varying degrees.
+Whether your child has a clinical diagnosis or not, you are not going to harm them by trying these strategies.
 If your child responds well to choices, indirect language, collaboration, and reduced pressure, that tells you something useful about their needs regardless of what's written on a diagnostic report.

 Demand avoidance fluctuates (and that's information, not inconsistency)

-One of the most confusing things about living with a demand-avoidant child is that some days they can do things that seem impossible on other days.
+Some days a demand-avoidant child can do things that seem impossible on other days.
 They get dressed without a fuss on Saturday but collapse over the same task on Monday.
-They brush their teeth cheerfully in August and scream about it in October.
+This is not inconsistency or manipulation.
+Children are often more demand-avoidant during times of high anxiety and less demand-avoidant when the overall load is lower.

 For younger children with a PDA profile who also have communication difficulties, Pivotal Response Treatment uses motivation-first principles that align well with low-demand approaches.